ramcandrews/QR-code-generator/README.md

 I created this script to solve a specific problem, but I also think it would be kind of cool to develop into a more useful and general tool.
 This project will either continue to be develped into a CLI app and eventually a Tkinter or flask app or will die on the vine.

 ### Next Features
-1. Build out the regex to more the chain of .replace() functions and to minimize duplicate code.
+1. Build out the regex to replace the chain of .replace() functions and to minimize duplicate code.
 2. Insert the label to the image border.
 I would have already done it but I have to figure out the exact pixel coordinates of where I want the label to be placed.